statengeneraal/laws-markdown/wet/burgerlijk/wetboek/boek/1/BWBR0002656/README.md

 a. één of beide ouders onbevoegd is tot het gezag; of

-b. één van beide ouders is ontheven of ontzet van het gezag en de andere ouder het gezag uitoefent; of
+b. het gezag van één van beide ouders is beëindigd en de andere ouder het gezag uitoefent; of

 c. een voogd met het gezag over het kind is belast; of